Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ---

 > ## WARNING
 > This lesson will take several hours to run and complete!
-You can find some recommended reading at the end of the page you might want to read whilst you're waiting.
+You can find some recommended reading at the end of the page that you might want to read whilst you're waiting.
 {: .callout}

 ## Assembling reads
 <img align="right" width="325" height="316" src="{{ page.root }}/fig/03_short_analysis_flowchart_short_asm.png" alt="Analysis flow diagram that shows the steps: Sequence reads, Quality control and assembly." />

-Now we have put our raw reads through quality control we are going to move onto the next step in the process which is assembly of the metagenome.
+Now we have put our raw reads through quality control we are going to move onto the next step in the process, which is assembly of the metagenome.

 ### Genomic assembly

 Genomic assembly refers to the act of joining smaller fragments of DNA (i.e. reads) to make longer segments to try and reconstruct the original genome.

-You can think of this like a jigsaw puzzle, each raw read corresponds to a piece of the puzzle and you're aiming to complete the puzzle by joining these pieces together.
+You can think of this like a jigsaw puzzle: each raw read corresponds to a piece of the puzzle and you're aiming to complete the puzzle by joining these pieces together.

 There are two main strategies for genome assembly.
 1. a reference-mapping approach when you have a reference genome of what you have sequenced to map your smaller reads onto